-The Merge DEMs command is used to merge together multiple elevation grids (sometimes called rasters, DEMs or Digital Elevation Models) into a single elevation grid.
-The user can define the precedence to be used for each elevation grid so that higher resolution (smaller cell size) elevation grids are will be used where possible and lower resolution (larger cell size) elevation grids used to fill-in areas where high resolution elevation data is lacking.
+The Merge DEMs command is used to merge multiple elevation grids (sometimes called rasters, DEMs or Digital Elevation Models) into a single elevation grid.
+The user can prioritize and define preference for use of different elevation grids so that higher resolution (smaller cell size) elevation grids, for example, are used where possible and lower resolution (larger cell size) elevation grids are used to fill-in areas where high resolution elevation data is lacking.
 In addition, this command allows the user to specify the coordinate reference system (CRS) and grid resolution of the final merged elevation grid.

 This command should not be used to merge elevation grids that have different elevation units (i.e., intermixing feet and meter elevations).
-The Convert Elevations command should be used to first convert differing elevation raster grids so that they have the same elevation units before using the Merge DEMs command.
+The Convert Elevations command should be used to create compatible elevation raster grids and to ensure consistency in elevation units before use of the Merge DEMs command.

 Follow these steps to display the Merge DEMs command:

-- From the Map Edit ribbon menu, select the Merge DEMs command.
+- From the Terrain ribbon menu, select the Merge DEMs command.

 - The Merge DEMs dialog box will be displayed.